WING-NUS/scisumm-corpus/README.md

 This package contains a release of training and test topics to aid in the development of computational linguistics summarization systems.

+Final system reports of the recently concluded edition of Shared Task, CL-SciSumm '18 @ SIGIR '18 can be found in BIRNDL
+Proceedings: http://ceur-ws.org/Vol-2132/ under the header 'Sytem Papers'

 The CL-SciSumm Shared Task is run off the CL-SciSumm corpus, and comprises three sub-tasks in automatic research paper summarization on a new corpus of research papers.
 A training corpus of forty topics has been released.
 A